-Mr GregsonHistory Teacher / Assistant Headteacher
+Mr GregsonHistory Teacher / Deputy Headteacher

 Miss Solomon joined the department in 2010, and her specialisms include British history and the A-Level coursework.
 She organises the Year 10 residential trip to Ypres, as part of the case study on treatment on the Western Front.
 She also co-ordinates the Junior Mock Trial team, who have reached the National Finals in the past.
-Miss Solomon teaches History throughout the Key Stages, along with Government & Politics and Critical Thinking to A-level.
+Miss Solomon teaches History throughout the Key Stages, along with Government & Politics to A-level.

 Miss WestheadHistory Teacher / Key Stage 3 History Co-ordinator

-Miss Westhead joined the department in 2012, and teaches History, Politics and Critical Thinking to A-Level.
+Miss Westhead joined the department in 2012, and teaches History, Politics to A-Level.
 Her specialisms include Modern American and Russian History.
 Within the department she co-ordinates Key Stage 3 History, which includes organising the History Club as well as trips in Years 7 and 8.
 She also assists with the European Youth Parliament Competition and co-ordinates the Bronze Duke of Edinburgh's Award Scheme in school.

 Miss Pickersgill History Teacher